Master of Science

 Program Description

 Athletic training is an allied health profession dedicated to the prevention, care, and rehabilitation of injuries to people who are physically active.
 Potential employment opportunities include working in high schools, colleges, universities, sports medicine clinics, hospital-based physical therapy clinics, fitness centers, industrial health care facilities, law enforcement, the military, and professional sports.
-Entry-level athletic trainers must successfully pass the Board of Certification (BOC) examination to practice athletic training.

 Master of Science in Athletic Training - 5 (3+2) years option Dual Degree